Influence of a mass transfer stability criterion on double white dwarf populations: Methods and input parameters

 where $\gamma_{\rm MB}=3$, $M_{\rm env}$ is the envelope mass, and $\Omega_{\rm spin}$ is the spin angular velocity.

-\subsubsection{{stable Roche lobe overflow}}
+\subsubsection{{Stable Roche lobe overflow}}

 For DWDs from the RL+CE and CE+RL channels, the binaries experience one stable mass transfer phase.
-Following \citet{woods2011}, we consider the non-conservative mass transfer process and the accretion efficiencies, $\beta_{\rm rlof}$, are adopted with different values according to the types of accretors.
-For the RL+CE channel, the accretor in the stable mass transfer phase is non-degenerate, and $\beta_{\rm rlof}$ is given by \citep{hurley2002}
+Following \citet{woods2011}, we considered the non-conservative mass transfer process and the accretion efficiencies, $\beta_{\rm rlof}$, were adopted with different values according to the types of accretors.
+For the RL+CE channel, the accretor in the stable mass transfer phase is non-degenerate, and $\beta_{\rm rlof}$ is given by \citep{hurley2002}: